-Our planet’s atmosphere is part of a global system that keeps the temperature of our planet within a habitable range.
-Over the last 200 years or so, humans have been altering the composition of the atmosphere by burning fossil fuels, including coal, oil and gas.
-When these are burned, CO2 is produced and builds up in the atmosphere, creating what is known as the greenhouse effect.
-Other ‘greenhouse gases’ that contribute to this effect include methane produced from livestock and N2O from nitrogen-based fertilizers, although CO2 is the most prevalent.
-The greenhouse effect traps energy from the sun, and raises the temperature of the earth; it is similar to what happens when a car is left in the sun.
-This rising temperature is what most people are referring to when they say ‘global warming’ or ‘climate change’.
+Earth’s atmosphere is part of a global system that keeps the temperature of the planet within a habitable range.
+Since the dawn of the Industrial Revolution, humans have been altering the composition of the atmosphere by burning fossil fuels, including coal, oil, and gas.
+The resulting carbon dioxide (CO2) builds up in the atmosphere, creating the greenhouse effect.
+The greenhouse effect traps energy from the sun and raises the temperature of the Earth, and this rising temperature is what most people mean when they refer to global warming or climate change.
+Other important greenhouse gases include methane produced mainly by natural gas production and livestock, nitrous oxide from nitrogen-based fertilizers, and hydrofluorocarbons.

 Love Bill Nye?
-Check out this video from the Climate Reality Project where he gives a really helpful explanation of climate change:
+Check out his helpful explanation of climate change in this video from the The Climate Reality Project: